surajacharya62/backendragapisystem/reports.md

+Note: If this file is not showing the contents in the order than use code view mode.

 I applied the various chunking methods and embedding models of different providers such openai, google and huggingface.
 Given below are some findings:

 chunking-method || embedding-model || embedding-provider || embedding-latency || retrieval-latency